AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Related Work

 \subsection{LLM-based Anomaly Detection}

-More recently, LLM-based approaches have been explored for time series anomaly detection (TSAD)~\cite{bhat2025enhanced}.
-Early studies predominantly convert numerical sequences into textual representations and directly feed them into pre-trained LLMs for zero-shot or few-shot anomaly identification.
-Representative methods such as SigLLM~\cite{alnegheimish2024large} and prompt-based GPT-4 detectors~\cite{liu2026evaluating} demonstrate that LLMs can capture coarse abnormal patterns without task-specific training, leveraging the rich prior knowledge.
-However, these detection-only approaches essentially operate as static input–output mappings, lacking explicit modeling of temporal structure and iterative diagnostic reasoning.
-In contrast, training-based strategies introduce task-specific adaptation mechanisms, typically via parameter-efficient fine-tuning or learnable adapters, to better align with anomaly detection objectives~\cite{dong2024can,jintime}.
-A representative example is AnomalyLLM~\cite{liu2024large}, which targets TSAD by distilling anomaly-aware representations from a pre-trained LLM into a lightweight student network and detecting anomalies through teacher–student feature discrepancies.
-More recently, agentic and tool-augmented LLM frameworks have been proposed to further advance TSAD by reframing detection as a multi-step decision-making process.
-For instance, ARGOS~\cite{gu2025argos} employs multiple LLM-based agents to iteratively generate, validate, and refine anomaly detection rules through interaction with external tools and contextual data sources.
+More recently, LLM-based approaches have been explored for TSAD~\cite{bhat2025enhanced}.
+Early studies mainly convert numerical sequences into textual representations and feed them into pre-trained LLMs for zero-shot or few-shot anomaly identification.
+Representative methods such as prompt-based GPT-4 detectors~\cite{liu2025evaluating} show that LLMs can capture coarse abnormal patterns without task-specific training by leveraging rich knowledge.
+Related forecasting studies indicate that LLMs can benefit from explicit temporal patterns and semantic descriptions~\cite{tang2025empowering}, while vision-language models can interpret complex time-series behaviors through wavelet and recurrence representations~\cite{bechar2025extracting}.
+However, these detection-only or representation-driven methods largely remain static input--output mappings, with limited temporal-structure modeling and diagnostic reasoning.
+In contrast, training-based strategies introduce task-specific adaptation, typically through parameter-efficient fine-tuning or learnable adapters, to better align LLMs with anomaly detection objectives~\cite{zhou2023one}.
+For example, AnomalyLLM~\cite{liu2024large} distills anomaly-aware representations from a pre-trained LLM into a student network and detects anomalies via teacher--student feature discrepancies.
+More recently, tool-augmented LLM frameworks further reframe TSAD as a multi-step decision-making process.
+For instance, ARGOS~\cite{gu2025argos} employs LLM-based agents to iteratively generate, validate, and refine anomaly detection rules with external tools and contextual features.